alphagov/govuk_template/CONTRIBUTING.md

 ## Versioning ##

-We use [semantic versioning](http://semver.org/), and bump the version on master only.
+We use [Semantic Versioning](http://semver.org/), and bump the version on master only.
 Please don't submit your own proposed version numbers.